James Williams House (Kenton, Delaware)

-The James Williams House is a historic home and farm complex located at Kenton, Kent County, Delaware.
-The house was built in 1848, and is a two-story, five bay, center hall plan brick dwelling with Greek Revival details.
+The James Williams House is a historic home and farm complex in Kenton, Kent County, Delaware.
+The house was built in 1848 and is a two-story, five-bay, center-hall plan brick dwelling with Greek Revival details.
 It has a rear wing.
 The front facade features a three-bay porch with chamfered posts and sawn decorative brackets dated to the 1880s.
 Also on the property are a contributing barn, granary, and outhouse.

 It was listed on the National Register of Historic Places in 1983.